doriang102/doriang102.github.io/_posts/2017-10-13-model-selection,-regularization,-and-evaluation.md

-### Requirement 1 - Standardization of independent and dependent variables.
+### Requirements - Preparing your data for regularization

 We will introduce a basic example in this section to deleniate the need for regularization and how over fitting can occur by simply having too many variables.